 All metropolitan planning organizations are required to incorporate ten factors into their planning process.
-The Pioneer Valley MPO has taken great strides to incorporate these ten factors into the Unified Planning Work Program.
-The Ten Planning Factors and their corresponding transportation planning tasks are:
+The Pioneer Valley MPO has taken great strides to incorporate these ten factors into the Unified Planning

 1 The required Section 5303 match was previously provided by the PVTA.
 MassDOT now provides this match as part of a combined PL/5303 Contract that will be administered by FHWA.